denoland/deno/Roadmap.md

   async read(p: ArrayBufferView): Promise<ReadResult>;
 }

-// Writer is the interface that wraps the basic Write method.
+// Writer is the interface that wraps the basic write() method.
 // https://golang.org/pkg/io/#Writer
 interface Writer {
-  // Write writes p.byteLength bytes from p to the underlying data stream.
+  // write() writes p.byteLength bytes from p to the underlying data stream.
 It
   // returns the number of bytes written from p (0 <= n <= p.byteLength) and any
-  // error encountered that caused the write to stop early.
-Write must return a
+  // error encountered that caused the write to stop early. write() must return a
-  // non-nil error if it returns n < p.byteLength.
-Write must not modify the
+  // non-nil error if it returns n < p.byteLength. write() must not modify the
   // slice data, even temporarily.
   //
   // Implementations must not retain p.